sarayu1220padu/PRODIGY_INFO_TECH/README.md

 ---

-## 🙏 Acknowledgment
+## 🙏 Thanking Prodigy InfoTech

-I would like to express my heartfelt gratitude to the team at **Prodigy InfoTech** for giving me this opportunity.
-The internship allowed me to gain valuable practical experience, sharpen my analytical thinking, and apply data science techniques to meaningful problems.
-Thank you for the support and mentorship throughout this journey!
+I would like to extend my sincere thanks and gratitude to the entire **Prodigy InfoTech** team for providing me with this incredible opportunity to be a part of their internship program.
+The experience gained during this internship has been invaluable, and I am grateful for the guidance, mentorship, and support I received from **Prodigy InfoTech's team**. **Prodigy InfoTech** has not only deepened my technical expertise in Python programming but also given me exposure to real-world projects and a collaborative work environment, which will undoubtedly benefit my future career.
+Once again, thank you to **Prodigy InfoTech** for this fantastic internship experience!

 ---